Combining high-z galaxy luminosity functions with Bayesian evidence: Conclusions

 \section{Conclusions}

 High redshift LFs provide an important constraint on galaxy formation in the first billion years of the Universe.
 However, the observations are very challenging, with some estimates disagreeing significantly.

-Here we present a simple framework, Bayesian Data Averaging (BDA), to combine different high-$z$ LF observations.
+Here we present a simple framework, Bayesian Data-analysis Averaging (BDA), to combine different high-$z$ LF estimations.
 The approach relies on a simple analytic model to encapsulate what we expect from LFs (i.e. smoothness and dependence on halo mass functions) while allowing flexibility to account for the unknown physics behind them.

+In principle, there are two uses of BDA: (i) to infer "true" LFs from disparate data sets; and (ii) to allow disparate data sets to constrain a galaxy model.
+For the former, the inferred "true" LFs depend on the parametrization of the galaxy model, which should hopefully be reasonable and flexible.
+For the later, the galaxy model is already assumed: if one is not doing model selection, the parametrization is implicitly the "truth" and one is only interested in constraining the parameters with observations.
+In this case, BDA provides a way of combining disparate LF estimates self-consistently using the same galaxy parameterization that one wishes to constrain.

 We apply BDA on four data sets of high-$z$ (z $\geq$ 6), faint-end $M_{\rm UV}> -20$ LFs.
 The resulting posteriors are mostly driven by two of the four data sets, showing a corresponding bimodality in the implied $M_\ast$ -- $M_{\rm halo}$ relation.
-The combined posterior also shows very weak evidence of a turn-over at faint magnitudes, driven entirely by one data set. {\it JWST} might prove instrumental in distinguishing between these data sets further.
+The combined posterior also shows very weak evidence of a turn-over at faint magnitudes, driven entirely by one data set.

 We provide the BDA LFs corresponding to our combined posteriors, which could be used to constrain similar galaxy formation models.
 These LFs extend to high redshifts and faint objects, for which we currently have no data.
-They do however rely on our physical model parameters being able to characterize the true LFs.
-The approach we present can be applied to future data sets, as well as to other physical models, providing a framework for leveraging multiple LF datasets.
+However, those extrapolations are model dependent, implicitly relying on our galaxy parameters being able to characterize the true LFs.
+The approach we present can be applied to future data sets, such as those expected from $JWST$, as well as providing a framework for galaxy models to be informed by disparate data sets.